Health, Safety & Cleaning Protocols

 Proper Mask Protocol Videos

 Screening at Home

 Families are encouraged to take temperatures each morning before school.
 Anyone with a temperature of 100.4 or higher should not go to a school site.
 Students and adults should screen for symptoms using the At Home Screening Checklist.
-Families are encouraged to refer to the Exposure Decision Tree and Symptoms/Sick Decision Tree for additional guidance.
+Families are encouraged to refer to the Symptoms/Sick Decision Tree for additional guidance.